vibudh2209/D2/README.md

 # Deep Docking – Accelerate Virtual Screening by 50X

 Deep docking (D<sup>2</sup>) is a deep learning-based tool developed to accelerate docking-based virtual screening.
 In this repository you can find all what you need to screen extra-large chemical libraries such as ZINC15 database (containing >1.3 billion molecules) using your favourite docking program.
 For further information please refer to our [paper](https://www.google.com/).
-The dataset used for bulding the models reported in the paper can be found at this [link](https://drive.google.com/file/d/1w86NqUk7brjDIGCxD65tFLNeQ5IgLeHZ/view?usp=sharing).
+The dataset used for building the models reported in the paper can be found at this [link](https://drive.google.com/file/d/1w86NqUk7brjDIGCxD65tFLNeQ5IgLeHZ/view?usp=sharing).

 About this repository
 -------------